Digital Humanities Resources for Graduate Students

 HASTAC is an interdisciplinary community of humanists, artists, social scientists, scientists, and technologists from over 400+ affiliate organizations including Vanderbilt University.
 Check out their website to become a member, read about the annual conference, look for DH tools, share ideas, and learn about HASTAC initiatives.

 For more information about HASTAC at Vanderbilt, please contact Dr. Daniel Genkins at email@example.com

 Many discipline-specific organizations like the American Historical Association, American Library Association, and the Modern Language Association have working groups or committees dedicated to DH based research.
 Check out the links below or the homepage of your professional society to find out more.

 Andrew W. Mellon Foundation

 The Mellon Foundation is a key provider of academic funding at the institutional level.
 While students cannot apply to receive individual support directly from the Foundation, keep an eye out for opportunities offered by the Foundation’s many campus partners.
-For example, Vanderbilt graduate students are eligible to apply for year-long Mellon Fellowships with the University’s Center for Digital Humanities; more information about our 2020-2021 openings will be available on this website in Spring 2020.
+For example, Vanderbilt graduate students are eligible to apply for year-long Mellon Fellowships with the University’s Center for Digital Humanities.

 CLIR (Council on Library Information and Resources)